School of Liberal Arts and Sciences

 In addition to the LAS Core Curriculum, the School of Liberal Arts and Sciences is home to the college’s Honors Program, an important initiative with advanced learning opportunities to qualified students; the Undergraduate Research Mentorship Initiative, which connects students with faculty members to conduct worthy scholarly and research projects; and the First-Year Seminar, a foundational, interdisciplinary course in the LAS Core Curriculum that is required for all Columbia students.

-With more than one hundred full-time faculty members who are leaders in their respective fields, our academic departments offer undergraduate degrees in Art and Materials Conservation, ASL-English Interpretation, Creative Writing – Nonfiction, Creative Writing – Poetry, Cultural Studies, and Early Childhood Education.
-We also offer graduate programs in Creative Writing – Nonfiction, Creative Writing – Poetry, Elementary Education, and Arts Education.
+With more than 120 full-time faculty members who are leaders in their respective fields, our academic departments offer undergraduate degrees in Art and Materials Conservation, ASL-English Interpretation, Creative Writing (with concentrations in Fiction, Nonfiction, and Poetry), Cultural Studies, and Early Childhood Education.
+We also offer graduate programs in Creative Writing (in all three disciplines), Elementary Education, and Visual Arts Education.
 Our education programs are renowned for their arts-infused curriculum and emphasis.
 Numerous scholarships are available for students in these programs, including the Jay W. Boersma Scholarship.

 Finally, the School of Liberal Arts and Sciences is home to the Center for Community Arts Partnerships; the Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media; the Teaching Artist Journal; @LAS magazine; and the LAS Dean’s Lecture, all of which deepen the rich experiences and academic challenge available to students at Columbia College Chicago.